daisakuhazui/daisakuhazui/README.md

 I'm Daisaku Hazui, a software engineer from Japan. :jp:\
 I live in Oita, ONSEN-Prefecture:bangbang: :hotsprings:

-I am good at developing in Python language in AWS environment.
+I am good at developing in Ruby language in AWS environment.

 ## Skil sets